 Instant Pot Royal Corona Beans.
 Talking about big beans in the pressure cooker.

 - 1 pound Royal Corona Beans (aka corona runner beans), sorted and rinsed

-- Water for soaking (see instructions)
+- 8 cups of water for soaking (see instructions)

 - 5 cups water

 - 1 sprig fresh rosemary (or 2 bay leaves)

 - Sort and rinse the beans: First sort the beans, discarding any stones, dirt, or broken beans.
 Rinse the beans, then do an overnight or a quick soak.

 - Overnight soak: Cover the beans by an inch with water.
 Leave the beans to soak at least 8 hours, or overnight.